... to the vast world of my imagination.

 My path was set.
 Or so I thought.

-It is no secret that academia is hard work.
+It's no secret that academia is hard work.
 It’s competitive, fast-paced and ambitious.

 I could list numerous positive and negative things and will spare that pile of words here.

-What became obvious for me, was my inability to balance work and life.
-What suddenly came thundering through, one day when I sat down by computer and just for fun opened Word to write a story that had brewed in my mind for a while, was that dream that had rested in the back of my head since I was a teenager.
+What became obvious to me, was my inability to balance work and life.
+What suddenly came thundering through, one day when I sat down by computer and just for fun opened Word to write a story that had brewed in my mind for a while, was the dream that had rested in the back of my head since I was a teenager.
 What suddenly hit me, was a massive wall of stress and anxiety because of a dream I wasn’t following and a potential I wasted.

 Many things weighted on my decision to leave academia.
 The main reason was my own mental health.

-I came to realize that I was burned out.
+I was burned out.
 I was stressed.
 I was depressed and I did not want to continue on the path I had laid before myself.
 Turning off that road is one of the hardest things I’ve ever done, and I still sometimes feel the aftershock of my decision.